Pantelonia/Aggregator/README.md

 Firstly, you should use *pivoting* to connect with DataBase
 ### `$ ssh -L localhost:9999:"pg":5432 s242274@se.ifmo.ru -p 2222`
 After that, run a backend spring-app.
-If app build correctly user can start Frontend react-app You shuold user a this command:
+If app build correctly user can start Frontend react-app You should use a this command:
 ### `npm start`

 Runs the app in the development mode.<br>